 4. PURPOSE

-The purpose of this policy is to outline how a complaint or disclosure of wrongdoing can be made to Partners in Aid and how PIA will respond.
+This policy outlines how a complaint or disclosure of wrongdoing can be made to Partners in Aid and how it will respond.
+Partners in Aid will respond to all complaints fairly and in a timely manner.

 5. SCOPE